wso2/docs-is/en/docs/guides/user-mgt/delete-users.md

 that is packaged with WSO2 Identity Server, to ensure that you [remove references to all deleted user identities](insert-link).

-Follow the steps below to configure WSO2 Identity Server to log details related to user deletion each time you delete a user:
+Follow the steps below to configure WSO2 Identity Server to log details related to user deletion each time you delete a user.

 1. Add the following property to the
     `           <IS_HOME>/repository/conf/deployment.toml          `
     file, and set it to
-    `           true          `
+    `           true          `.

     ``` toml
     [event.default_listener.user_deletion]